saanvims17/My_Doc-Multimodal-RAG-for-Intelligent-Document-QA/README.md

-# My_Doc - Intelligent Multimodal RAG System
+# My_Doc - Multimodal RAG for Intelligent Document QA
 Transform any PDF into a searchable, explainable AI-powered knowledge system.
 MyDOC is an end-to-end Multimodal Retrieval-Augmented Generation (RAG) pipeline that processes documents containing text, tables, and images, enabling accurate, grounded question answering with built-in evaluation.